 - Email is Private

 - Email Marketing is inexpensive

-You can read the full article at 7 Email Contact List Benefits for Artists.
+Related Post: 7 Email Contact List Benefits for Artists

 Do you have an elevator pitch?

 An elevator pitch is a brief, persuasive speech that you use to spark interest in what your organization does.
 You can also use them to create interest in a project, idea, or product – or in yourself.
 A good elevator pitch should last no longer than a short elevator ride of 20 to 30 seconds, hence the name.
 (Source: MindTools)